kubernetes-sigs/node-feature-discovery/docs/get-started/deployment-and-usage.md

 kubectl create -f nfd-worker-daemonset.yaml
 ```

-Nfd-worker connects to the nfd-master service to advertise hardware features.
+NFD-Worker connects to the nfd-master service to advertise hardware features.

 When run as a daemonset, nodes are re-labeled at an interval specified using
 the `--sleep-interval` option.
 In the